open-ephys-plugins/ephys-socket/README.md

 ![ephys-socket-screenshot](https://open-ephys.github.io/gui-docs/_images/ephyssocket-01.png)

 A simple UDP server for receiving raw matrix data.
-It can be used to stream data from the `OpenCVMatSocket` in [Bonsai](https://bonsai-rx.org).
+It can be used to stream data from the `OpenCVMatUDPClient` in [Bonsai](https://bonsai-rx.org).

 ## Installation